Engineered Wood VS Plywood: Which One Is Better?

 Is Engineered Wood Cheaper Than Plywood?

-Yes, engineered wood is generally cheaper than plywood, especially options like particleboard and MDF.
+Yes, engineered wood material is generally cheaper than plywood, especially options like particleboard and MDF.

 Which Is Better For Flooring, Engineered Wood Or Plywood?